JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 **For the 9-VPC deployment:**
 ```
 Rules = 9 × 8 × 2 × 2 × 1.5 = 432 rules
+  (where C̄ = 1.5 represents the measured average CIDRs per VPC—some VPCs have
+   only primary CIDR blocks, others have primary + secondary IPv4/IPv6 blocks)
 Generated from: ≈12 lines of protocol specification

 Code amplification: 432 / 12 = 36×